rukiyeayyildiz/team-aws-project/README.md

 #                                                                 Team AWS Project

-This is the project for hosting wordpress
+This is the project for hosting wordpress on ASG with Aurora database claster including one writer and three readers

 In order to use this project: